Need for Renewal

 Cannon Renewal Project

 The renewal process is scheduled to take approximately 10 years, with each of the five phases (0-4) aligned to fall between Congressional move cycles.
-Each phase of the project will require that affected wings of the building be vacated.
-Members and their staffs will remain in the upper campus, while some Committee and support staff will relocate to the Ford House Office Building or the O'Neill Building.
+Phases 1-4 of the project will require that affected wings of the building be vacated.
+Members and their staffs will remain in the upper campus, while some Committee and support staff will relocate to the Ford House Office Building or the O'Neill Federal Building.

 Phase 0 is scheduled to begin after the 2014 election and will have a low impact on building occupants.
 This phase includes installing building utilities, primarily in the basement and the moat area of the courtyard.
 This phase enables future work to connect to the new systems, minimizing shutdowns and disturbances.